Should I buy Bitcoin?

 It is very probable that dozens of additional institutions (and possibly even Governments) are also working behind the scenes on Bitcoin infrastructure but have not announced so to the public yet.

 Is it safe to buy Bitcoin?
-Absolutely not, and everyone telling you otherwise is probably trying to make money from you.
+Absolutely not, and everyone telling you otherwise should probably not be trusted.

-Bitcoin is still a very young digital currency, and also a new highly volatile asset and price drops of over 10% in a day are part of the norm.
+Bitcoin is still a very young digital currency, and also a new highly volatile asset.
+Price drops of over 5% in a day are not unusual.
 That’s just how it is, with great opportunity always comes great risk.

 Furthermore, Bitcoin is still largely an experiment and you should treat it as such.
 You should never invest in Bitcoin more money than what you can afford to lose.

 Due to the speculative nature of Bitcoin, even mere rumors like a country potentially regulating Bitcoin can already cause a significant price drop and deep losses for investors.